-Recently I’ve been looking at why some companies that implement Scrum are so effective at innovating their approach, their products, and their services while many struggle and seem to stress over meaningful change.
+Recently I’ve been looking at why some companies that implement Scrum are so effective at innovating their approaches and their products and services while many struggle and seem to stress over meaningful change.
 It got me thinking about the innovator Henry Ford’s assertion that “failure” is an opportunity to begin again, but more intelligently.
 Likewise, high-performing teams embrace the value of “failing fast.”

 So, if this approach is so effective, why doesn’t every company optimize for scrum teams and why doesn’t every team do it well?
 Largely because developing a culture that truly accepts “failure” is one of the most challenging aspects of implementing Agile.
 It’s in our DNA: Human beings don’t like to be wrong.
 We have an instinct to protect ourselves from criticism and want to look good in front of others.
 In many corporate cultures, this translates particularly to protecting ourselves from our bosses and other stakeholders.
 It’s more comfortable for us to measure and reward success, and we’re used to punishing those who “fail.”
 People don’t often get fired for following the “this is the way it has always been…” principle.
 As a result, we’re less likely to take risks or innovate processes and more likely to defend the status quo.